Quantum Interference between Photons and Single Quanta of Stored Atomic Coherence

-To investigate whether the indistinguishability between the stored single magnons and the flying photons can be preserved, we choose the points with the highest violation of the classical limit that correspond to the solid dots in Fig.~\ref{Fig3} and vary the storage time of the single magnon readout before and after the operation of the magnon-photon beamsplitter as illustrated in Fig.~\ref{Fig1}(b).
-The coherent pulse storage lifetime is optimized to be longer than \SI{10}{\us}, so this would not be the main limiting factor for the decay of $g^{\left(2\right)}(0)$.
-We measure the resilience of the quantum interference in both cases as shown in Figs.~\ref{Fig4}(a) and \ref{Fig4}(c). $g^{\left(2\right)}(0)$ is approaching the classical limit when the storage time is increased to \SI{3(6)}{\us} for the resonant (far-detuned) excitations.
-The main cause for $g^{\left(2\right)}(0)$ decay back to classical limit $1.5(0.5)$ is the variation of single-mode magnon due to ground-state dephasing $\gamma_{12}$.
-To address this issue, we expect improvement of the magnetic field stability and further cooling of the atomic cloud.
-The second cause is that the multi-photon noise starts to play a more significant role when the storage time increases and therefore the retrieved photon counts are close to the background noise.
-This can also be seen in Figs.~\ref{Fig4}(b) and \ref{Fig4}(d) illustrating the second-order self-correlation of photons and magnons respectively.
-The coherent single-photon level light source since it is produced from a highly attenuated laser has a $g^{(2)}_{p}(0)$ that remains very close to 1 for all storage times.
-On the other hand, the second-order self-correlation $g^{(2)}_{m}(0)$ of the single-magnon slowly increases with time and the error bars become larger.
+To investigate whether the indistinguishability between stored single magnons and single-photon-level optical pulses can be preserved, we further study the temporal evolution of second-order correlation functions against the storage time for magnon-photon, photon-photon, and magnon-magnon correlations.
+Here, we choose the points with the highest violation of the classical limit in Fig.~\ref{Fig3} and compare the correlation functions for the output before or after the operation of the MPBS, following the experimental sequence shown in Fig.\,\ref{Fig1}(b).
+The coherent pulse storage lifetime is optimized to be longer than $10\,\mathrm{\mu s}$, so this would not be the main limiting factor for the decay of $g^{\left(2\right)}(0)$.
+We measure the resilience of the quantum interference in both cases as shown in Figs.~\ref{Fig4}(a) and \ref{Fig4}(c).
+We found that $g^{\left(2\right)}(0)$ approaches the classical limit when the storage time exceeds $3~(6)\,\mathrm{\mu s}$ for the on-resonance (far-detuned) configurations.
+The decay of $g^{\left(2\right)}(0)$ toward the classical limit $1.5~(0.5)$ is mainly attributed to the variation of the magnons due to the ground-state dephasing $\gamma_{12}$.
+We expect that improvement of the magnetic field stability and further cooling of the atomic cloud can address this issue.
+A second cause is that the multiphoton noise starts to play a more significant role when the storage time increases and therefore the retrieved photon counts are reduced to the background noise.
+This can also be seen in Figs.~\ref{Fig4}(b) and \ref{Fig4}(d) illustrating the second-order self-correlation of the magnon $g^{(2)}_{m}(0)$, which increases with time and whose error bars become larger.
+By contrast, the photonic coherent state is impervious to attenuation and noise, and thus its second-order self-correlation $g^{(2)}_{p}(0)\approx1$ is preserved for all storage times.